makdefense/makdefense-portfolio/Cyber Security 101/Offensive Security Tooling/gobuster-the-basics.md

 *** Setting Up Envioronment ***

 > After launching the THM Machine, I first had to ensure I could resolve domains used throughout the room, so I had to change the "/etc/resolv-dnsmasq" file.
-To do so, I first had to enter the type "sudo nano /etc/resolv-dnsmasq" and press "enter" to start editing the file with nano.
+To do so, I first had to input the command "sudo nano /etc/resolv-dnsmasq" and press "enter" to start editing the file with nano.

 > <img width="633" height="52" alt="gb0" src="https://github.com/user-attachments/assets/5e7031cd-9b76-401a-ab1a-0185c7eb1396" />